Best Oil For Cars With Over 200000 Miles in 2023: High Mileage Cars

 Note that by thicker oil, I am not saying to switch to the oil of higher viscosity grade.
 That can be extremely bad for the engine.
 You can go for the high-mileage oils I have discussed in the next section.

-Whether you should need thicker oil for your high-mileage engine also depends on the manufacturer of the car.
 From one person, I heard that his Mercedes is still running on the original specs engine oil after covering 383,000 miles.
 On the other hand, Non-German cars often already consume some oil by that mileage.

-So, if you are not observing any white-bluish smoke from the car and there has been a minimal oil consumption by your engine after a weekly check, you should stick with the original oil specs.
 But, if your older engine is having a significant oil consumption, you can switch to a slightly thicker oil.
 For instance, if the manufacturer of the engine recommends 5w20 oil weight, you can switch to 5w30 oil.
 Going further beyond that will further wear your engine parts.

 Note: By excessive oil consumption, I mean to say more than 1-1.5 quarts of oil in only around 2000 miles.